 Rights, Privileges, and Duties of Emancipation

-A minor may be emancipated through a court process that allows the minor to become self-sufficient and assume adult responsibilities before reaching the age of majority.
-This also means that the minor is no longer under the care of his or her parents.
-Similarly, the parents are no longer expected to support the child in any way, including providing shelter, medical care, or money.
-Along with the freedom that emancipation may offer, comes new rights, privileges, and duties of an adult world.
+A minor may be emancipated through a court process that allows the minor to become self-sufficient.
+Upon emancipation, the minor assumes adult responsibilities before reaching the age of majority.
+This is usually 18 years of age but varies by state.
+This also means that the emancipated child is no longer under the care of their parents.

 The Effects of Emancipation

-- Live away from his or her parents
+- Live away from their parents

-- Keep whatever money he or she earns
+- Keep whatever money they earn

-- Enter into contracts and leases
+- Enter into binding contracts and leases

-- Buy or sell real estate or other property
+- Buy or sell real estate

 - Write a legally valid will

 - Enroll in high school, post-secondary school, or a vocational program

 - Agree to various types of medical treatment